digitaltrails/vdu_controls/README.md

 Version History
 ---------------
 * 2.6.5
-  * vdu_controls now defaults to a new  _single-instance_ mode.
+  * vdu_controls now defaults to a _single-instance_ mode.
 Subsequent launches focus the existing window.
 Uncheck the _single-instance_ option to override.
     Contributed by Mohammed Elsayed Ahmed.
   * The ambient-light-level slider works even if location is not set.
-  * The DDC-options laptop-panel option now defaults to enabled.
+  * The laptop-panel option now defaults to enabled.
-  * The Light-Metering-Dialog offers two profile starter-templates for older and newer monitors.
-  * The Settings-Dialog global-options are grouped under subheadings.
+  * The Settings-Dialog global-options have been grouped under subheadings.
-  * The Settings-Dialog now offers more popup-guidance on dependencies between major options.
+  * The Settings-Dialog offers more popup-guidance on dependencies between options.
+  * The Light-Metering-Dialog includes two profile starter-templates.
+  One for older monitors and one for newer monitors.
   * The layout of the Preset and Light-Metering dialogs better reflect the the new style of the main panel.
-  * Changed the system-tray to be primarily monochrome.
-It's been designed to be visible for both dark and light tray backgrounds (as far as is possible).
+  * The system-tray icon is now primarily monochrome.
-  * The program-icon and splash-screen icons have been replaced with SVG versions.
-The new program-icon responds to light/dark theme changes.
+  * The program-icon and splash-screen icons have been redesigned and reimplemented as scalable vector graphices.
+The new program-icon is theme aware.
-  * Tick marks on control-sliders are now optional (see the Settings-Dialog).
+  * Tick marks on control-sliders are now optional, see Settings-Dialog -> tick-marks.
-  * The right-mouse action that could hide the toolbar irretrievably has been disabled.
+  * The right-mouse action that could irretrievably hide the toolbar has been disabled.
   * When parsing monitor metadata, if the same VCP-feature-code is defined multiple times, the first definition is kept and any following